dumzey45/Elegant-notepad/README.md

 # Elegant-notepad
-A web for writing note
+A web app for writing note